meadowdata/meadowrun/docs/how_to/kubernetes.md

 First, install and start Minikube, following steps 1 and 2 from [here](https://minikube.sigs.k8s.io/docs/start/).

+Optionally, you can start `minikube dashboard --url` to get a link to a dashboard to observe your Minikube cluster.

 If you're using multiple Kubernetes clusters, you'll want to make sure the "minikube" [config context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)